 You only need a few wholesome ingredients to make these muffins, here’s how to pick them.

 - Self-Rising Flour – The baking powder pre-mixed in this flour makes fluffy muffins without any other rising agent.
-You can substitute it with all-purpose flour combined with about 5 teaspoons of baking powder, but steer clear of all-purpose gluten-free blends as they tend to make the muffins dense and gummy.
+You can substitute it with all-purpose flour combined with about 5 teaspoons of baking powder.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Almond Milk – Almond milk brings a mild, nutty flavor.
 Any plant-based milk like oat or soy works equally well if you’re looking for a different flavor profile or a boost of protein.